JGCRI/RCMIP5/README.md

 **A few important notes:**

 * This package does *not* handle downloading (i.e. from the Earth System Grid Federation, http://pcmdi9.llnl.gov/esgf-web-fe/) the data themselves.
-You have to do this yourself, although a few small sample ESGF files are included here.

 * See http://cmip.llnl.gov/cmip5/publications/allpublications about registering CMIP5 manuscripts.